JaydenSham/Simple-React-SPA-Starter-Template/README.md

-# React SPA Starter Template
+# Simple React SPA Starter Template

 This is a minimalistic, production-ready starter template for building Single Page Applications (SPAs) with React.
 It comes pre-configured with a modern toolchain designed for a great developer experience and an optimized final build.